Sex Offence Jury Trial Process:

 It is important that any criminal lawyer you engage has a firm understanding of the following procedures.

 What are the time limits regarding a sex offence jury trial

-Section 126 of the CPA 2009 – From filing hearing the committal mention must be within 3 months unless it is in the interests of justice to be longer, this applies to all sex offences.
+Section 126 of the Criminal Procedure Act 2009 (CPA) – From filing hearing the committal mention must be within 3 months unless it is in the interests of justice to be longer, this applies to all sex offences.

 Other rules relating only to sex offence trials

-Section 133 of the CPA 2009 – The court is closed to all non-relevant people in relation to a sex offences committal hearing proceedings.
+Section 133 of the Criminal Procedure Act 2009 (CPA) – The court is closed to all non-relevant people in relation to a sex offences committal hearing proceedings.

 Section 194 of the CPA 2009– There is a presumption when two or more sexual offences are joined in the same indictment, they will be heard together.

 Section 342 of the CPA 2009 – Defendants must seek leave to cross-examine on the sexual history of the complainant by way of a written application.

 Section 343 of the CPA 2009 – Sexual history is not admissible to show that sexual activity to which the charge relates was more likely.

 Section 352 of the CPA 2009 – Sexual history evidence is not relevant to the general disposition of a complainant, further it cant be used to attack credit unless it goes directly to impairing the confidence in the reliability of the evidence of the complainant (the premise being just because the person sleeps around doesn’t make them a liar).